Filtered deformations of elliptic algebras: Resolutions of elliptic algebras

-\begin{proof} The $\G_m$ action on filtered deformations gives rise to a family of graded algebras with generic fiber isomorphic to $A^+$ and trivial special fiber.
-By semicontinuity, it suffices to prove the claim when $A^+$ is trivial, where it reduces to computing $R\End(\bigoplus_{0\le i<c} \bar{P}^+_i)$ in $\Proj({\cal B}^+)$. \end{proof}
+\begin{proof} The $\G_m$ action on filtered deformations gives rise to a family of graded algebras with generic fiber isomorphic to $A^+$ and special fiber associated to the trivial deformation $B^+\cong B[t]$.
+By semicontinuity, it suffices to prove vanishing when $A^+$ is trivial, where it reduces to computing